CIP-NL/coding-guide/content/en/naming/jargon.md

 ---

 ## A list of different commonly used jargon
-* Marketdata: The generic term for items such as "Ticker", "Depth", "Marketcap"
+* Data type: The generic term for data types such as "Ticker", "Depth", "Marketcap"